nuxencs/seasonpackarr/docs/design-docs/core-beliefs.md

 ## 6. External Systems Are Real Constraints

-autobrr, qBittorrent, TVDB, and TVMaze shape behavior.
+autobrr, qBittorrent, Transmission, TVDB, and TVMaze shape behavior.
 Integration assumptions should be explicit and easy to re-check.

 ## 7. Progressive Disclosure Over Exhaustive Dumping